Iranica / Opposite Day in Iran

 Iranian.
 I mean, Persian.
 I mean, Iranian…

 Bo-ring.
 Remember the last time you asked one of my people where they were from?
 Bet they said “Persian.”
 “Persian” is what Iranians who refuse to identify with present-day “Iran” and its Islamic reign of terror call themselves.
-Some of these people additionally belong to the particularly loathsome subset who think by marketing themselves as people of “Persia,” they conjure up lots of pretty paisley flying carpets, Arabian night images, Rumi poems, Shiraz wine, and the long-haired fat cats.
+Some of these people additionally belong to the particularly loathsome subset who think of where people buy real views on youtube by marketing themselves as people of “Persia,” they conjure up lots of pretty paisley flying carpets, Arabian night images, Rumi poems, Shiraz wine, and the long-haired fat cats.
 They will always insist they too belong to the “Caucasoid” race and when convenient, avoid the matter altogether, and call themselves “Eurasian.”

 Last year, I started saying “Iranian.”